neilmca/newsapp-code-challenge-temp/README.md

 The output feed must be ordered using the following logic.

 The *category* field is used to order items in the following order.
-* REQ1: All  items of *category": "top stories"* go first
+* REQ1: All  items of *"category": "top stories"* go first
-* REQ2: All  items of *category": "most popular"* go next
+* REQ2: All  items of *"category": "most popular"* go next
-* REQ3: All  items of *category": "environment"* go last
+* REQ3: All  items of *"category": "environment"* go last

 There is a further business requirement that states
 * REQ4: For a given category, items of *"type": "video"* should go before items of *"type": "story"*